dasporal/status.amine-rahmane.fr/README.md

 There's probably a lot of beginner mistakes in there, but it's all part of the fun. :)

-I've still got a bunch of other features I want to implement, things to do to improve performances (too much client-side logic atm, delaying the loading times when accessing) and use the project as some sort of sandbox for whichever ideas I want to toy with (mainly thinking about Authkit).
+I've still got a bunch of other features I want to implement, things to do to improve performances and use the project as some sort of sandbox for whichever ideas I want to toy with (mainly thinking about Authkit).

 Vite app is stored in `./src` and the Go modules for the functions in `./netlify`